 I am Associate Professor of Political Science and Associate Research Fellow at the Center for Inter-American Policy and Research and the Roger Thayer Stone Center for Latin American Studies at Tulane University.

-I study the political economy of developing countries, with a regional focus on Latin America.
-My research interests include elections, clientelism, corruption, and patronage politics.
-My book manuscript (under contract at Cambridge University Press) focuses on one of the mechanisms that undermines the quality of democratic politics in developing countries —the political use of public employment.
+My research interests include political behavior, clientelism, corruption, and patronage politics, with a regional focus on Latin America.
+My book, Patronage at Work: Public Jobs and Political Services in Argentina (Cambridge University Press, 2021), focuses on the political use of public employment and received the Donna Lee Van Cott Award from the Political Institutions Section of LASA and the Charles H. Levine Memorial Book Prize (IPSA).
 A 2019 edited volume, Campaigns and Voters in Developing Democracies (with Noam Lupu and Luis Schiumerini, University of Michigan Press), examines the determinants of vote choice in developing countries.
 In May 2013, I received my Ph.D. in Political Science from Columbia University.

-My research has appeared in American Journal of Political Science, Comparative Political Studies, Comparative Politics, Economics and Politics, International Journal of Public Opinion Research, Latin American Research Review, and Political Analysis.
+My research has appeared in American Journal of Political Science, British Journal of Political Science, Comparative Political Studies, Comparative Politics, Latin American Research Review, and Studies in Comparative International Development, among other outlets.